 These file types can also be loaded directly into a Library area... which will not overwrite your User area. (more on this in a moment).

-A Library file can only be created by a Montage.
+A Library file can be created by a MONTAGE/MODX... from data assembled in the User Bank.

 A Library file can be loaded without overwriting your USER AREA.

-And this is key: a LIBRARY location is a READ ONLY MEMORY area, just like the Preset data that is burned in by Yamaha at the factory in Hamamatsu, Japan, the only difference is this is semi-permanent Read Only Memory that *you* get to decide upon and you can customize for your individual Montage.
+And this is key: a LIBRARY location is a READ ONLY MEMORY area, just like the Preset data that is burned in by Yamaha at the factory; the only difference is a Library is semi-permanent Read Only Memory that *you* get to decide upon and you can customize for your individual instrument.

-At this point, only a Montage can create the .X7L file.
-So to create a LIBRARY you must assemble what you wish to place in that Library into your USER area.
-From the USER area you can SAVE as a "Library File" - this creates a .X7L file on your USB stick.
+To create a LIBRARY you must assemble what you wish to place in that Library into your USER area.
+From the USER area you can SAVE as a "Library File" - this creates a .X7L (MONTAGE) file, .X8L (MODX) file on your USB stick.

 Libraries can vary in size.
-The Bosendorfer Library comes as a .X7L file.
+The Bosendorfer Library comes as a .X7L (MONTAGE) or .X8L (MODX) file.
 You can install this in your Read Only Memory by loading Content Type = "Library File".
 This does not overwrite anything in your USER area...
 It goes straight to the special, lowest numbered empty Library location.

-function alerts the system to keep track of the Waveform/Sample data in addition to the Performance parameters that use that data.
-If you do not use the IMPORT LIBRARY function, you may lose the relationship between the PART and its Waveform/Samples.
+The instrument will handle all the heavylifting, managing the data behind the scenes.
+The LIBRARY IMPORT function alerts the system to keep track of the Waveform/Sample data in addition to the Performance parameters that use that data.
+If you do not use the LIBRARY IMPORT function, you may lose the relationship between the PART and its Waveform/Samples.
 The act of "importing" is more significant than just calling up a Library Performance and storing it to internal.
-The act of importing includes the link between the PERFORMANCE PART and its Waveform data.
+The act of importing includes the link between the PERFORMANCE PART and its Waveform (sampled audio) data.

 _ Always backup your work.